-- 6.0.1 In general, development within the Regulatory floodplain shall not be permitted - 6.0.2 In general, flood hazard protection and bank stabilization works to allow for future/proposed development or an increase in development envelope or area within the Regulatory floodplain shall not be permitted - 6.0.3 In general, development associated with new and/or the expansion of existing trailer parks/campgrounds in the Regulatory floodplain shall not be permitted - 6.0.4 In general, stormwater management facilities within the 100 year floodplain shall not be permitted - 6.0.5 In general, development within the Regulatory floodplain on vacant lots of record shall not be permitted - 6.0.6 In general, basements within the Regulatory floodplain shall not be permitted - 6.0.7 In general, underground parking within the Regulatory floodplain shall not be permitted - 6.0.8 Notwithstanding Section 3.7.1, public infrastructure (e.g. roads, sewers, flood and erosion control works) and various utilities (e.g. pipelines) may be permitted within the Regulatory floodplain subject to the activity being approved through a satisfactory Environmental Assessment process and/or if it has been demonstrated to the satisfaction of the Conservation Authority that the control of flooding, erosion, pollution, or the conservation of land will not be affected - 6.0.9 Notwithstanding Section 3.7.1, development associated with public parks (e.g. passive or low intensity outdoor recreation and education, trail systems) may be permitted within the Regulatory floodplain if it has been demonstrated to the satisfaction of the Conservation Authority that the control of flooding, erosion, pollution, or the conservation of land will not be affected - 6.0.10 Notwithstanding Section 3.7.1, stream, bank, slope, and valley stabilization to protect existing development and conservation or restoration projects may be permitted within the Regulatory floodplain subject to the activity being approved through a satisfactory Environmental Assessment process and/or if it has been demonstrated to the satisfaction of the Conservation Authority that the control of flooding, erosion, pollution, or the conservation of land will not be affected
+- 5.2.3 Flood hazard protection and bank stabilization works to allow for future/proposed development or an increase in development envelope or area within the Regulatory floodplain shall not be permitted; - 5.2.4 Development associated with new and/or the expansion of existing trailer parks/campgrounds in the Regulatory floodplain shall not be permitted; - 5.2.5 Stormwater management facilities within the 100 year floodplain shall not be permitted; - 5.2.6 Redevelopment of derelict and abandoned buildings within the 100 year floodplain shall not be permitted; - 5.2.7 Development within the Regulatory floodplain on vacant lots of record shall not be permitted; - 5.2.8 Cut and fill operations will not be permitted on properties that are entirely within the 100 year floodplain; - 5.2.9 Basements within the Regulatory floodplain shall not be permitted; - 5.2.10 Underground parking within the Regulatory floodplain shall not be permitted; - 5.2.11 Notwithstanding Section 3.8.1, public infrastructure (e.g. roads, sewers, flood and erosion control works) and various utilities (e.g. pipelines) may be permitted within the Regulatory floodplain subject to the activity being approved through a satisfactory Environmental Assessment process and/or if it has been demonstrated to the satisfaction of the Conservation Authority that the control of flooding, erosion, pollution, or the conservation of land will not be affected; - 5.2.12 Notwithstanding Section 3.8.1, development associated with public parks (e.g. passive or low intensity outdoor recreation and education, trail systems) may be permitted within the Regulatory floodplain if it has been demonstrated to the satisfaction of the Conservation Authority that the control of flooding, erosion, pollution, or the conservation of land will not be affected; - 5.2.13 Notwithstanding Section 3.8.1, stream, bank, slope, and valley stabilization to protect existing development and conservation or restoration projects may be permitted within the Regulatory floodplain subject to the activity being approved through a satisfactory Environmental Assessment process and/or if it has been demonstrated to the satisfaction of the Conservation Authority that the control of flooding, erosion, pollution, or the conservation of land will not be affected.

-6.1 Specific Policies for Flooding Hazards
+5.3 Specific Policies for Flooding Hazards

-The policies in this section are to be applied in conjunction with the General Policies in Section 3.7.
-As per Policy 3.7.1, development will not be permitted within the regulated area associated with a flooding hazard, except in accordance with the policies contained in Section 4.2 and this section.
+The policies in this section are to be applied in conjunction with the General Policies in Section 3.8.
+As per Policy 3.8.1, development will not be permitted within the regulated area associated with a flooding hazard, except in accordance with the policies contained in Section 4.2 and this section.

-6.1.1 Residential Development
+5.3.1 Residential Development